Mitchell Henry: Kylemore Castle

+Henry was an enthusiastic angler, and his interest in the sport brought him frequently to the west of Ireland.
+Henry and his bride spent part of their honeymoon in Connemara.
+After he came into his inheritance, he returned and purchased from the Blakes, Kylemore Lodge, a large estate of some 14,000 acres.
+Much of the estate was bogland, which he reclaimed at substantial expense.
+He built Kylemore Castle (now Kylemore Abbey), overlooking the lough, between 1863 and 1868. the house ha eight acres of gardens, growing fruits and vegetables.
+Kylemore provided employment in a remote section of Galway; Henry also built a school for the children of his tenants.

-In 1875, his wife Margaret died, aged 45, of a fever contracted in Egypt.
+In 1875, Margaret died of a fever contracted while visiting Egypt.
 After this Mitchell did not spend so much time at Kylemore, although he kept it going.
 However, he built a beautiful memorial church a short distance from the house on the shore of the lake.
-Margaret was finally laid to rest nearby in a mausoleum, where in due course he joined her.
-The church is a miniature replica of a gothic cathedral, the inside features coloured marbles from each of the 4 provinces of Ireland.
+Margaret was laid to rest nearby in a mausoleum, where in due course he joined her.
+The church is a miniature replica of a gothic cathedral, the inside features coloured marble from each of the 4 provinces of Ireland.

-In an 1871 by-election he was returned MP for Galway County, and supported Home Rule for Ireland.
-Having broken with the Irish Parliamentary Party in 1884, in 1885 he was elected Liberal MP for the Blackfriars Division of Glasgow, but defeat the following year when standing as a Liberal Unionist spelt the end of his parliamentary career.

-He died in November 1910, at his home in Leamington in Warwickshire.